commercialhaskell/stackage/.github/PULL_REQUEST_TEMPLATE.md

 Checklist:
 - [ ] Meaningful commit message, eg `add my-cool-package` (please don't mention `build-constraints.yml`)
 - [ ] At least 30 minutes have passed since uploading to Hackage
-- [ ] On your own machine, you have successfully run the following command (find verify-package in the root of this repo):
+- [ ] (Optional, replaced by GitHub Action check) On your own machine, you have successfully run the following command (find verify-package in the root of this repo):

       ./verify-package $package # or $package-$version